MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 This article explains how to configure Call Data Connector--a single toolset that enables viewing Skype for Business Server Call Quality Data using Skype for Business Online Call Quality Dashboard (CQD) and Call Analytics (CA) tools.
 You can configure Call Data Connector <!--using a wizard built into the Skype for Business Server Control Panel or--> by using Skype for Business Server Management Shell commands.

 > [!NOTE]
-> At beta release, only Call Analytics data is availaby by using Call Data Connector.
+> At beta release, only Call Analytics data is available by using Call Data Connector.

 For more information about Call Data Connector benefits and pre-requisites, such as role requirements and setting up hybrid connectivity, see  [Plan Call Data Connector](plan-call-data-connector.md).